-Switzerland is launching a pilot phase to assess the feasibility of a nationwide human biomonitoring (HBM) project (cohort study).
+Switzerland is launching a pilot phase to assess the feasibility of a nationwide human biomonitoring (HBM) project: the “Swiss Health study – pilot phase”.
+Recruitment of participants for this study starts in January 2020.

 Between 2010 and 2012, Switzerland participated in DEMOCOPHES, the first HBM study coordinated at a European level.
 In each of the 17 participating countries, up to 120 mother-child couples were invited to provide urine and hair samples, which were then analysed for several known chemicals.
 In addition, the mothers filled in a questionnaire about behaviours and habits relevant for the exposure to these substances.